Hilary Curtis: Storylines

 Devon fires Neville and brings in another doctor to save his wife.
 It is later revealed that Hilary bribed a lab technician to falsify reports and rush the drug to market.
 To avoid a lawsuit, Devon and Hilary settle out of court with victims of the failed medical trial.
 In September 2016, Devon and Hilary embark on another business venture together when he buys the GC Buzz and hires Hilary as the host.
-Hilary becomes obsessed with keeping viewers happy and spiking ratings which goes against their initial plan of telling stories without destroying peoples lives.
+Hilary becomes obsessed with keeping viewers happy and spiking ratings which goes against their initial plan of telling stories without destroying people's lives.
 Hilary hires a new assistant in Mariah Copeland (Camryn Grimes) and they clash over how to handle the revelation that Mariah's mother Sharon (Sharon Case) has secretly been raising her ex-husband Nick's (Joshua Morrow) presumed dead son.
 When Hilary edits an interview with Sharon's husband Dylan McAvoy (Steve Burton) to smear Sharon and get back at Mariah, Devon fires her and convinces Mariah to fill in.
-Despite Mariah suffering a humiliating fall on air, Devon refuses to rehire Hilary and she contacts a talent agent to trick Devon into believing that she can may land a new gig.
+Despite Mariah suffering a humiliating fall on air, Devon refuses to rehire Hilary and she contacts a talent agent to trick Devon into believing that she can land a new gig.
 The couple reconcile just as they move into their new penthouse and Devon agrees to rehire Hilary as host and executive producer of the GC Buzz.
 After Devon forgives Hilary for lying about the job offers, they agree to wipe the slate clean.
 On New Year's Eve, Hilary is devastated when Devon leaves after it is revealed that she sabotaged Mariah.
 Devon gets into a car accident and Hilary is relieved when he doesn't remember the fight and the doctor instructs his family not to upset him while he is recovering.
 However, Devon remembers after Mariah fills him in and files for divorce.
-A remorseful Hilary agrees not to contest the divorce and is prepared to leave everything behind when Devon ask her to stay with GC Buzz and co-host with Mariah.
+A remorseful Hilary agrees not to contest the divorce and is prepared to leave everything behind when Devon asks her to stay with GC Buzz and co-host with Mariah.
 Though he can't forgive her, Devon stalls the divorce and even causes a scene when Hilary goes on a date with Jordan Wilde (Darnell Kirkwood).
 Hilary gives Devon an ultimatum, and they sign divorce papers and Hilary finally accepts a divorce settlement — complete with ownership of GC Buzz and the stipulation that she can't fire anyone for a year.
-Hilary knows it's Devon's attempt to protect Mariah, whom he is now dating.
+Hilary knows Devon attempts to protect Mariah, whom he is now dating.